idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 **Read-only** = Checkbox.
 This sets the memory as read-only.
 No segments are stored when adding segments to memory.

+Notes:

-Note: If a memory is set as Read-only, you may not access its Options, unless you close and reopen it.
+- If a memory is set as Read-only, you may not access its Options, unless you close and reopen it.
+- When you open a TM in the read-only mode, CafeTran loads only the translation units in the specified language code pair to reduce the size in RAM.
+Whereas opening in the write mode, it loads everything to preserve the TMX structure at saving.
+- To use the read-only, but still load all translation units stored in a TM, open the TM as "read and write ", with the "read-only" option disabled, and enable it once the TM is open (by right-clicking inside that TM and setting it to Read-only).

 **Fragments memory** = Checkbox.
 Fragments or subsegments are parts of segments and phrases.
 They can consist of one or more terms (which in turn can consist of one or more words).
 If you select this option, you can have the Translation Memory store terms and fragments.